Aggelos02/Aggelos02/README.md

-# 👋 Hi, I'm Angelos Bllokou
+# 👋 Hi, I'm Angelos

 I'm a Computer Science graduate from the University of Ioannina with a passion for software development, Artificial Intelligence, and modern technologies.
 I enjoy building web and mobile applications and continuously learning new technologies.